Learn what being a member does for you

 Remember, your resume is not an historical tell-all.
 To keep your focus clear make sure that everything following in your resume relates to your focus.
 Leave off extraneous details.

-A good way to make sure your resume is full of key words is to check it against job postings.
+A good way to make sure your CV is full of key words is to check it against job postings.
 Use as many of the key words found in the responsibilities and qualifications sections of job postings.
 As much as you can, match up your terminology with what you find in job postings.

 Don’t delay in implementing these resume changes.
 Employers are waiting for you with opportunities for a better career and a better life.